-M100, mag. +9.5, is a spiral galaxy located in the southern part of constellation of Coma Berenices.
-It's one of the brightest members of the Virgo cluster of galaxies appearing almost face-on from our perspective.
-M100 exhibits prominent well-defined spiral arms and is therefore regarded as an example of a grand design spiral galaxy; other notable galaxies that fall into this category are M51, M74, M81 and M101.
+M100, mag. +9.5, is a spiral galaxy located in the southern part of the constellation of Coma Berenices.
+It's one of the brightest members of the Virgo cluster of galaxies and appears almost face-on from our perspective.
+It exhibits prominent well-defined spiral arms and is therefore regarded as a grand design spiral.
+Other notable galaxies that fall into this category are M51, M74, M81 and M101.

-M100 was discovered - along with M98 and M99 - by Pierre Méchain on March 15, 1781.
+M100 was discovered, along with M98 and M99, by Pierre Méchain on March 15, 1781.
 Charles Messier subsequently observed all three objects and added them to his catalogue on April 13, 1781.
 He described the galaxy as faint without stars.
-It was not until 1850 that the spiral nature of M100 was first detected.
-Ango-Irish astronomer William Parsons the 3rd Earl of Rosse was the person to achieve this.
-He included M100 in a list of 14 spiral nebulae he had observed.
+It was not until 1850 that its spiral nature was first detected by Ango-Irish astronomer William Parsons, the 3rd Earl of Rosse.
+He included it in his list of 14 spiral nebulae.

-Finding the area of sky where M100 is positioned is not so difficult once one is familiar with the location of Virgo cluster.
-The centre of the cluster is located close to supergiant elliptical galaxy M87 about halfway along a line connecting Denebola (β Leo - mag. +2.1) with Vindemiatrix (ε Vir - mag. +2.8).
-M100 is positioned towards the northern section of the group, 2 degrees southeast of star 11 Com (mag. +4.7).
+Finding the area of sky where M100 is positioned is not difficult once familiar with the location of the Virgo cluster.
+The cluster centre is positioned close to supergiant elliptical galaxy M87 and about halfway along a line connecting Denebola (β Leo - mag. +2.1) with Vindemiatrix (ε Vir - mag. +2.8).
+M100 is towards the northern section of the group, 2 degrees southeast of star 11 Comae Berenices (mag. +4.7).

 The Virgo cluster galaxies are best seen during the months of March, April and May.

 M100 Data Table

 |RA (J2000)||12h 22m 55s|

 |Apparent Size (arc mins)||7.5 x 6.1|

 |Number of Stars||400 Billion|

 |Notable Feature||One of the first spiral galaxies to be discovered.|